I can turn your website into a cash register...

 At 15 years old Bryan lived in Jamaica for a month with his father, he toured the whole country but he saw the dark side of his father’s soul.
 Bryan’s father, Horace Paul Bowser Jr. was an alcoholic who would fly into a mad drunken rage.
 Bryan’s father would drink, play Reggae Music, drink some more, kick-box and fight Bryan, punch two holes in the wall next to Bryan’s face; drink some more, then fly into another fit of rage!

 It was around this time that Bryan started to get into more trouble, his childhood curiosity turned to anger and his mischief was leading him into the violent streets of South LA.
 At 16 years old, living in a gang-infested war zone, Bryan stopped skateboarding, picked up a rag, some chucks, and a microphone.
 Over the next couple of years Bryan joined a local gang, he sold drugs and had deadly fights with other rivals.
 During this time he was shot at numerous times, chased in cars, ran from police and he kept a loaded gun; doing other things that could never be mentioned!

 At 19 years old looking for a better way he never knew that things would get worst!
-Bryan was arrested on April 24, 2006 facing 25 to Life in prision, four days later Bryan's God-Brother Baby Kaos and another friend with him were brutally murdered, combined they were shot over 24 times in Inglewood, CA (Bryan Was Suppose To Be With Them).
-Three months later, while still in prison his father was found dead in his car due to an apparent suicide; Bryan never went to father’s funeral due to his incarceration.
+Bryan was arrested on April 24, 2006 facing 25 to Life in prision, four days later Bryan's youngest God-Brother 'Jyrue Gilbert' aka Baby Kaos and another friend with him were brutally murdered.
+Combined they were shot over 24 times in Inglewood, CA; Bryan Was Suppose To Be With Them.
+Three months later, while still in prison Bryan's father was found dead in his car due to an apparent suicide.
+Bryan never went to father’s funeral due to being incarcerated.

 Bryan’s Mother and Her Greatest Gift